Aorta3698/dusk/src/chapters/thoughts.md

 | Fun    | Mid    | High    |
 | Top    | ?      | 213 WPM |

 Canary is a solid layout based on Colemak-DH and is fun to type on (at lower speed).
 It is gained some recognition in the past few years and can now be found on [Keybr](https://www.keybr.com/layouts).
-It is not to say that Canary is un-usable at high speed; in fact, there are 5 people who have cleared 200 WPM with Canary as of April 2024.
+The issues that I had with Canary is not to say that Canary is un-usable at high speed; in fact, there are 5 people who have cleared 200 WPM with Canary as of April 2024.
 I still do like Canary and can recommend it if you can look past its flaws.